lessthanoptimal/BoofCV/README.md

 java -jar demonstrations/demonstrations.jar
 ```

-All the code for what you see is in boofcv/examples and boofcv/demonstrations.
-Example code is designed to be easy to understand so look there first.
+All the code for examples and demonstrations is in boofcv/examples and boofcv/demonstrations.
+Example code is intended easy to understand, so look there first.

 Click [HERE](applications/readme.md) for instruction on building and running Applications.
 There you can calibrate cameras, create QR codes, batch scan for QR codes, batch downsample images, ... etc.

 ## Maven Central Repository

 BoofCV is on [Maven Central](http://search.maven.org/) and can be easily added to your Maven, Gradle, ...etc projects.
 It's divided up into many modules.
 The easiest way to include the critical modules is to have your project dependent on 'core'.

 For Maven projects:
 ```
 <dependency>
   <groupId>org.boofcv</groupId>
   <artifactId>boofcv-core</artifactId>
-  <version>0.37</version>
+  <version>0.38</version>
 </dependency>
 ```

 There are also several integration modules which help BoofCV interact with external projects.
 A list of those is included below:

 |     Name             |                 Description
 |----------------------|-------------------------------------------------------------------------------------